 Command Purpose ip address ip-address mask Configure the main IP address of the interface.

 The mask is a part of the IP address, representing the network.

-Our OLT only supports masks which are continuously set from the highest byte according to the network character order.
+Our switches only support masks which are continuously set from the highest byte according to the network character order.